How integrated payments are evolving with connected devices

 In-dash automobile payments are another emerging payments environment.
 In 2018, Chevrolet and Shell teamed up to allow owners of select Chevy models to pull up to the pump at a Shell station, select a form of payment directly from their car’s screen and begin fueling.
 Similar in-dash payments have since spread to encompass more vehicle brands and types of purchases.

-Beyond the auto industry, appliances like Samsung’s Family Hub refrigerator now integrate payments capabilities too, allowing you to shop for groceries straight from fridge.
-The same CCS Insights report predicts that smart sports shoes will be the landmark product to pave the way for smart clothing products.
+Beyond the auto industry, appliances like Samsung’s Family Hub refrigerator now integrate payments capabilities too, allowing you to shop for groceries straight from the fridge.
+CCS Insights predicts that smart sports shoes will be the landmark product to pave the way for smart clothing products.

 Are they safe?

-While biometric authentication is the standard for protecting these new payment forms (i.e., using facial or fingerprint identification for Apple Pay or Google Pay), many people remain wary of biometrics, even when they recognize the convenience.
+While biometric authentication is the standard for protecting these new payment forms (for example, using facial or fingerprint identification for Apple Pay or Google Pay), many people remain wary of biometrics, even when they recognize the convenience.

 According to research from Paysafe, 45 percent of consumers avoid biometric payments due to a lack of trust and 35 percent say they are distrustful because they aren’t educated enough.